Siddheesh10/data-analyst-siddheesh/README.md

 **Parking Tickets 2024:** 100 entries similar to the 2023 dataset, focusing on the same details.

 # Methodology
-**Data Storage:** Utilized AWS S3 for storing datasets in separate folders for 2023 and 2024.</br>
+**Data Storage:** Utilized AWS S3 for storing datasets in separate folders for 2023 and 2024.

-**Data Cleaning & Preparation:** AWS Glue DataBrew was used to clean the dataset, removing duplicates and ensuring uniformity.</br>
+**Data Cleaning & Preparation:** AWS Glue DataBrew was used to clean the dataset, removing duplicates and ensuring uniformity.

-**Data Pipeline:** Created a weekly-updating ETL pipeline using AWS Glue and stored processed data in Amazon Redshift.</br>
+**Data Pipeline:** Created a weekly-updating ETL pipeline using AWS Glue and stored processed data in Amazon Redshift.

-**Data Analysis:** Conducted SQL-based analysis using Amazon Athena to identify trends in violations, hotspots for tickets, and compliance behavior.</br>
+**Data Analysis:** Conducted SQL-based analysis using Amazon Athena to identify trends in violations, hotspots for tickets, and compliance behavior.

-**Data Security:** Implemented encryption using AWS KMS, ensuring data confidentiality and integrity.</br>
+**Data Security:** Implemented encryption using AWS KMS, ensuring data confidentiality and integrity.

-**Data Monitoring:** Used AWS CloudWatch and CloudTrail for resource monitoring, tracking user activity, and ensuring data governance.</br>
+**Data Monitoring:** Used AWS CloudWatch and CloudTrail for resource monitoring, tracking user activity, and ensuring data governance.

 # Tools and Technologies
 **AWS Services:**